ruthikx/ReportPothole/README.md

 - Queue jobs default to `3` attempts with exponential backoff starting at `5000ms`, remove completed jobs, and keep failed jobs.
 - If enqueueing fails, the backend logs the error and falls back to synchronous delivery.
 - The API process starts a notification worker outside `NODE_ENV=test`.
 A standalone worker can also be started with `node workers/notificationWorker.js`.
 - Delivery is best effort.
-FCM requires a Firebase service account and user `fcmToken`; SMS requires Twilio credentials and user `phone`; email requires SendGrid credentials and user `email`.
+FCM requires a Firebase service account and user `fcmToken`; SMS requires Twilio credentials, a Twilio sender, and user `phone`; email requires SendGrid credentials and user `email`.

-## Implemented Behavior Notes

-- Duplicate detection first checks for an unresolved ticket within 50 meters, then checks image hashes within 100 meters when a hash can be computed.
-- Report IDs come from the Mongo `Counter` model and use the `RPT-00001` format.
-- Ward assignment uses geospatial lookup against `Ward.boundary`.
-- SLA deadlines use the matched ward's `slaHours` or default to `168` hours.
-- A daily cron inside the backend runs escalation at `06:00` server time and increments overdue unresolved tickets up to level `3`.
-- Mobile offline queue stores failed report submissions and worker resolution updates in AsyncStorage, retries on reconnect, and marks items failed after three retries while keeping them on the device.

-## Known Limitations
+## Known Limitations and Setup Notes

-- There is no public first-admin bootstrap endpoint; create the first staff account through seed data, direct database insertion, or a trusted internal script.
+- There is no public first-admin bootstrap endpoint.
+Create the first staff account through seed data, direct database insertion, or a trusted internal script.
+- There is no tracked `backend/.env.example`.
 - Redis-backed report rate limiting is skipped if Redis is not configured or errors.
 The global Express rate limiter still runs in-process.
 - Ticket status updates require a worker-or-higher role but do not currently verify that a worker is assigned to that specific ticket.
-- S3 upload keys are stored on tickets and resolved to signed URLs for public/mobile feeds.
-- Image duplicate detection is unavailable for S3-only uploads unless bytes are available to the backend process; ImageKit uploads keep bytes in memory during request processing, so hashing still runs.
+- Image duplicate detection is unavailable for S3-only uploads unless bytes are available to the backend process.
+ImageKit uploads keep bytes in memory during request processing, so hashing still runs.
-- Admin Settings is mostly read-only in the Vite UI even though backend staff and ward mutation routes exist.
+- Admin Settings can create workers and list wards/staff, but not every backend staff/ward mutation route has an editable UI form.
 - Automated tests exist for the backend only.
 Admin, dashboard, and mobile currently rely on builds and manual QA.
-- The root package is not configured as an npm workspace and its `npm test` script is a placeholder that exits with failure.
+- The root package is not configured as an npm workspace.
+- `mobile/app.config.js` references `./assets/splash.png`, while the tracked asset is currently `mobile/assets/splash.png.png`; rename the asset or update the config if Expo reports a missing splash image.

 ## Manual QA Checklist